Flagstaff Area Rock Climbing

 South of town on 89A you will come across The Overlook, which is a classic moderate traditional crag favored by the local crack addicts for full days or after work affairs.
 Development first started here in the late 1960's.
 The Overlook is a great moderate trad crag for sunny mornings or shady afternoons.
 The access is easy as it gets.

 Upper Pumphouse Wash, a tributary cayon of Oak Creek Canyon is the closest soft rock to town, where any seasoned climber might find a few bones to gnaw on.
 Shorter multi pitch adventures are strewn amongst confirmed classics in a dreamlike rugged canyon.
+Known for “The Ultimates”, which are a set of classic lines done in the 1980’s.
+Don’t miss out on Ultimate Finger Crack which is one of the most classic finger cracks in NAZ.

 Flagstaff, AZ has a current population of 70K.
-In some respects Flagstaff is a liberal outpost college town, but it also has an undeniable blue collar cowboy flair.
+In some respects Flagstaff is a liberal outpost college town, but it also has an undeniable blue collar, cowboy flair.
 Sitting at 7000' it is tucked in between the Mogollon Rim to the south and the San Francisco Peaks just north of town.
 Flagstaff is draped over historic Route 66 and has everything a visiting climber may need.

 Rest days can be filled with excellent hiking and peak bagging, world class mountain biking, or deep and narrow canyoneering adventures.
 Or just take it easy and wander about the historic downtown which is filled with gear shops, art galleries, brewpubs, and a few good restaurants.

-There is plenty of free camping to be be found on both Coconino and Kaibab National Forests.
+There is plenty of free camping to be found on both Coconino and Kaibab National Forests.
 Essentially unless you see signs saying camping is prohibited, or restricted to designated sites (like at the Peaks Crag), you're good to go.

 Classic Climbing Routes at Flagstaff Area